Controlling Type II Diabetes - Diabetes Treatment Plan

 let you know if you're on the right track to keeping it under control.

-Controlling Type II diabetes requires a combination of diet, exercise,
+Controlling type II diabetes requires a combination of diet, exercise,

 weight loss, medication, regular visits to your doctor, and home monitoring.